 When the slab piers have reached competent soils, the weight of the slab is transferred through the piers to load-bearing soils below.
 If possible, the slab is lifted back to level position.

-At the end of the installation, grout is pumped under the slab to fill any voids, and all cored holes in the slab are restored with new concrete for a clean, professional look.
+At the end of the installation, PolyLevel is pumped under the slab to fill any voids, and all cored holes in the slab are restored with new concrete for a clean, professional look.

-Like all home improvements and repairs, some methods work better than others.
-On the other hand, some methods seem to hardly work at all.
-In fact, at AquaGuard Foundation Solutions, we find that many of our foundation repair jobs are actually just fixing the unsuccessful repairs of other contractors.
+Like all home improvements and repairs, some methods work much better than others.
+Unfortunately, many methods hardly work at all outside of certain applications.
+Several contractors try to approach foundation repair with a “one size fits all” technique, and that can lead to additional damage.
+In fact, at AquaGuard Foundation Solutions, we find that many of our foundation repair jobs are actually fixing previously-unsuccessful repairs of other contractors.

 Total Foundation Replacement

 To completely replace your home’s foundation, the soil will have to be removed from around your home and your home will be jacked up and placed on temporary supports.

 Next, your foundation walls are completely removed, and a new set of walls are constructed.

 This is expensive, time-consuming, and extremely disruptive for the homeowner.
 To make matters worse, this process doesn’t even address the real problem—the soils around your foundation.

 Many homeowners remove and replace their foundation without addressing the problem that caused the foundation issue in the first place.
 When this happens, they often find that after several years, they’re facing the same problem all over again.

 At AquaGuard Foundation Solutions, we address the problem with warrantied solutions that will fix your problem once and for all.